-Oats, banana and dairy-free milk make these the easiest vegan pancakes ever!
-All you need is a blender and a frying pan.
-Oil-free option too.
+Oats, banana and dairy-free milk make these the easiest 3 ingredient banana oat pancakes ever!
+Vegan, gluten free and with an oil-free option.

 This recipe was published in partnership with Seeds - a new plant-based recipe app that makes cooking simple and fun.
 You can find this recipe and more in the app.

-I've truly never understood why pancakes need to contain so many ingredients, particularly if you're making breakfast for the family or a crowd.
-They're a simple meal, made with simple ingredients, and the beauty of them is that they're a base you can customize and add your own toppings to.
+I've never understood why pancakes contain so many ingredients, particularly if you're making breakfast for the family or a crowd.

-You literally add your three ingredients to a blender, blitz until smooth et voila!
-Perfect pancake batter.
+For these 3 ingredient banana oat pancakes, you literally add three ingredients to a blender, blitz until smooth et voila!

-Gluten-Free Option - To make these vegan pancakes completely gluten-free, be sure to use gluten-free oats.
-Whether you use these is totally dependent on your own dietary requirements/preferences and shouldn't make any difference to the taste.
+Gluten-Free Option - To make these 3 ingredient vegan pancakes 100% gluten-free, be sure to use gluten-free oats.

 Yes!
-They refrigerate well once made for several days, and can be frozen and thawed as needed.
+They refrigerate well once cooked for several days, and can be frozen and thawed as needed.
 This makes them a great meal prep recipe!

 Using a blender is really the best way to make this pancake batter.
 You could also use a food processor instead.
 I wouldn't recommend trying to mix the batter by hand because the texture will be quite lumpy from the oats and bananas.